snddude/godot-nbfsm/README.md

 ## Installation

-Download the [latest release](https://github.com/snddude/godot-nbfsm/releases/latest) of this plugin, which comes in a zip archive.
+Download the [latest release](https://github.com/snddude/godot-nbfsm/releases/latest) of this plugin, which comes in a ZIP archive.
 Extract it into your project's "addons/" folder, then go to Project → Project Settings → Plugins and enable "NBFSM".

 ## Usage